 The current toll of India is around 35000+ cases each day, which would possibly rise if students are imposed at the risk of physical exams.

 It can be judged that the only way to move the education system is by opting to promote all students without exams similar to the last year, but would it help?

 Conditions are actually pretty different this year compared to the last, mainly because schools were closed down during the end of the semester last year, which meant that students had received all the knowledge they were meant to and had attempted all the tests that were conducted during the year, only the main exams couldn’t be undertaken.

 Therefore, teacher/school assessed grades were widely used for high school boards, while the direct promotion was made for middle and early schooling.

 Last year, the method was quite fair as grading was made using logarithms that used past records, present performance, and teacher’s prediction to draw up a student’s grade.

 Although there were some critics of the method, the overall picture presented a fair view.

 However, fast forward to the current situation, students have barely attended school, and the online classes weren’t taken as seriously as they should be.

-Making a promotion would mean that students that took classes throughout the odds are provided the same fruit as students who showed ignorance towards their studies and future.
+A promotion would mean that students who took classes throughout the odds are provided the same fruit as students who showed ignorance towards their studies and future.

-We can’t say that all of the students were taking advantage of the situation, but it definitely was the majority.
+We can’t say that all of the students took advantage of the situation, but it definitely was the majority.